-LAW 432D.001 Topics in Private Law Damages and Other Forms of Economic Redress ✓ Term 1 🗌 Term 2 2 Gruber Seminar 3 CREDITS
+LAW 432D.001 Topics in Private Law Damages and Other Forms o Redress Damages and Other Forms of Economic ✓ Term 1 Term 2 Gruber rtouross Seminar 3 CREDITS

 From a client's perspective, the question of what exactly can be obtained through litigation is often more important than whether there is a right that can be vindicated.
 This seminar course explores damages and other economic remedies (including restitutionary relief and recovery of specific property) in the law of obligations, including contracts, torts and property law.
 It will explore the historical development of different forms of relief, including doctrines within them, the philosophical and public policy bases upon which those doctrines rest, and the economic effects thereof.
 An exploration of the interaction between the remedies and the rights they seek to vindicate will be part of the analysis.
 Students will be invited to look critically at decided cases to see whether they actually deliver what the legal principles promise.